JIVE-TALK.COM

 Jazz Books in the 1990s: An Annotated Bibliography by Janice Leslie Hochstat-Greenberg (2010)

-While in the late 1980s the number of publications on jazz rose only slightly, the 1990s saw an enormous increase of books on the subject.
+While in the late 1980s the number of publications on jazz rose only slightly, the 1990s saw an enormous increase in books on the subject.

 This was fostered by the recognition of the art form jazz by the Academy and the public (better later than never).
 After almost 100 years of writing on jazz and its culture, in the 1990s it became the subject of intellectual discourse, while originally being conducted by the laymen, the collector, connoisseur, journalist and fan.
 And with the last overviews of books on jazz being published in the mid 1970s, Janice Greenberg has seen and probably felt the necessity for an updated bibliography.

-However, the 170+ pages provide a swift access to publications on the topic and will be a worthy addition to any specialized library dealing with jazz or music after all.
+The 170+ pages provide a swift access to publications on the topic and will be a worthy addition to any specialized library dealing with jazz or music in general.
 We look forward to the next volume; then covering the years 2000 to 2010.

 Review by Dr. A. Ebert (c) 2012